Portal SSO Overview

 The following shows the code flow of how authorizations are done in OAuth 2.0.
 The following diagram shows how OAuth could be used by a client in order to fetch "Profile Contacts" (address book) from accounts.google.com.

-The diagram below assumes that the yelp.com client needs to get "profile contacts" data from accounts.google.com
+The diagram below assumes that the yoursite.com client needs to get "profile contacts" data from accounts.google.com

 - First, the User Agent makes a request to the authorization server